 With a strong background in editorial and publications, story-telling is central in Reese's photography.
 Whether the story of a headshot for a brand new startup business, the photographic echo of a powerful musical performance, or the first professional photo of a new family member, Reese strives to capture and convey a narrative with each shoot.

-Reese has had the honor of working with the New York Post, FAB, Johnson & Wales, the Indigo Road Group, Quentin Baxter Presents, Ranky Tanky, SEABOTA, and East Cooper Breakfast Rotary Club.
+Reese has had the honor of working with the New York Post, FAB, Johnson & Wales, the Indigo Road Group, Dixie Vodka, Quentin Baxter Presents, Ranky Tanky, SEABOTA, and Stem Cider’s The Northern Spy.
 She regularly shoots for the College of Charleston, Charleston Stage, and Grit & Grace Studio.
 Reese also highlights photographing twice-Grammy nominated artists Rene Marie and Quentin Baxter among her favorite moments behind the camera in recent years, along with capturing performances by Freddy Cole and the annual Hymns and Spirituals ensemble, featuring Fred Wesley.